-Truck size and weight laws are continually evolving in the North Dakota and the reader should note that regulations are subject to change.
+Truck size and weight laws are continually evolving in North Dakota, and the reader should note that regulations are subject to change.
 The conclusions and recommendations that follow have been developed from the most current regulatory information available at the time of this report.

-- Differences that exist in state and local motor carrier regulations and permitting processes impede the intrastate flow of goods. - Uniform regulatory and permitting processes would enhance the seamless movement of freight within the state. - Harmonizing state and local truck size and weight regulations and permitting processes would reduce confusion, promote regulatory compliance and most importantly improve commerce.

-- State leadership may be necessary to promote local uniform truck size and weight regulations and permitting. - Maintaining the efficient movement of freight and traffic through the minimal use of speed restrictions and traffic signals can enhance the local and regional economy. - Costs associated with extended travel time can be viewed as an opportunity cost.
+- Differences that exist in state and local motor carrier regulations and permitting processes impede the intrastate flow of goods. - Uniform regulatory and permitting processes would enhance the seamless movement of freight within the state. - Harmonizing state and local truck size and weight regulations and permitting processes would reduce confusion, promote regulatory compliance, and, most importantly, improve commerce. - State leadership may be necessary to promote local uniform truck size and weight regulations and permitting. - Maintaining the efficient movement of freight and traffic through the minimal use of speed restrictions and traffic signals can enhance the local and regional economy. - Costs associated with extended travel time can be viewed as an opportunity cost.
 For instance a trucking cost or rate may be used to evaluate costs associated with speed limit and signal delays.
-An estimated hourly cost for operating a 5 axle semi is a good proxy for rates.
-The Truck Costing Model developed by UGPTI in 200217 estimated the hourly rate of a commercial 5 axle semi at 86 dollars per hour. - Examining the different truck counts, inferences can be made about costs associated with delays.
+An estimated hourly cost for operating a 5-axle semi is a good proxy for rates.
+The Truck Costing Model developed by UGPTI in 2002 estimated the hourly rate of a commercial 5-axle semi at \$86 per hour. - Examining the different truck counts, inferences can be made about costs associated with delays.
 Truck traffic counts vary on the route segments, so it is difficult to estimate the impact of delay for the entire route.
-However, case studies examined in this report found opportunity costs associated with delays from 10,000 dollars to 12,000 dollars daily and 3.6 million dollars to 4.4 million dollars per year.
+However, case studies examined in this report found opportunity costs associated with delays from \$10,000 to \$12,000 daily and \$3.6 million to \$4.4 million per year.
 Other costs not included in the brief analysis could be increased inventory costs for businesses because of these delays. - Seasonal load restrictions are an impediment to traffic flow.
 These restrictions are put in place to preserve the highway during spring thaw when the road infrastructure is most susceptible to damage by heavy trucks. - Load restrictions are a highway preservation strategy used to reduce seasonal damage that occurs because of heavy axle loads on a thawing road infrastructure. - The results of previous analysis suggest that an alternative to gross vehicle weight (GVW) restrictions may be restricting axle loads.
-Other conclusions may be to design key corridors to handle heavier loads and reduce the time period of restrictions as most damage occurs during the maximum thaw period that is approximately 30 days. - The economics for shippers and the motor carrier industry lean toward higher GVWs, especially for perishable products such as potatoes and sugar beets.
-Some products can be transported after spring restrictions are removed, but other perishable products have to be transported while restrictions are in place to prevent spoilage.
+Other conclusions may be to design key corridors to handle heavier loads and reduce the time period of restrictions, as most damage occurs during the maximum thaw period that is approximately 30 days.

-17 (Software Model) Berwick, M. and Farooq, M. Truck Costing Model for Transportation Managers, 2002-03.
+&lt;sup>19 (Software Model) Berwick, M. and Farooq, M. Truck Costing Model for Transportation Managers, 2002-03.
 Mountain Plains Consortium No. 03-152.
 Upper Great Plains Transportation Institute, North Dakota State University, Fargo, August 2003.

-- Results of case studies show that load restrictions increase truck costs.
+- The economics for shippers and the motor carrier industry lean toward higher gross vehicle weights, especially for perishable products such as potatoes and sugar beets.
+Some products can be transported after spring restrictions are removed, but other perishable products have to be transported while restrictions are in place to prevent spoilage. - Results of case studies show that load restrictions increase truck costs.
 The case studies show that truck costs more than double with a No. 2 restriction versus a Class A restriction. - Higher load limits could significantly reduce total transportation costs and increase profitability of companies.
 This could have positive effects on the efficiency of freight flows and competitiveness of our region.